Ensure healthy lives and promote well-being for all at all ages.

 We also believe that our long-term success as a company is the result of a healthy workplace culture.
 The Business Health Culture Index (BHCI) measures the general cultural conditions that enable employees to stay healthy and maintain a sense of well-being.
 We have seen that a 1% increase in our BHCI may have increased our operating profit by approximately €90-€100 million in 2018.

-Today 132 million people worldwide are dependent on wheelchairs.
+Today, 132 million people worldwide are dependent on wheelchairs.
 And with the percentage of elderly people in western societies growing, the number of patients having to adapt to life in a wheelchair will only rise in the coming decades.
-The wrong sitting posture can have a severe negative impact on the well-being of these individuals, who will potentially require therapy that will add to healthcare costs.
+A wrong sitting posture can have a severe negative impact on the well-being of these individuals, who will potentially require therapy that will add to healthcare costs.
 Dutch wheelchair manufacturer Life & Mobility GmbH uses IoT sensors and SAP technology to collect data coming from smart wheelchairs.
 Suggestions can then be relayed back to the patient on how to adjust their sitting behavior for greater comfort and health, improving their life in a wheelchair.